Deadly1ne/Chaptrix/README.md

 python unified_workflow.py
 ```

-Or use the provided batch file:
+Or use the consolidated launcher:

 ```
-run_unified_workflow.bat
+run_chaptrix.bat unified
 ```